-In this age of frequent operating system vulnerabilities, data theft and hard drive failures it is absolutely crucial that your companies payroll data is properly backed up so you can carry on with business as usual if disaster were to strike.
+In this age of frequent operating system vulnerabilities, data theft and hard drive failures it is absolutely crucial that your company follows an efficient payroll data backup process so you can carry on with business as usual if disaster were to strike.
 Many companies assume they are backing up their data properly, but this could not be further from the truth and there are an alarming number of companies that are not backing up their payroll data at all, leaving one point of failure.
 In this article we are going to outline the main ways of backing up your payroll data and the pros and cons of each method.

 1) Backing Up Payroll Data To An External Hard Drive